0x4248/GPT-code-repository/CONTRIBUTING.md

 If you want to contribute to the GPT code repository, please follow the following steps:

-- Use the `make` command to generate a new entry in the repository.
+- Use the `make` command to generate a new entry.
+Follow all prompts on the `make` command.
 - Create a pull request with the new entry.
 - Ensure that the pull request contains the following files:
   - `repository/<repository_id>/code.<EXTENSION>`